 WHAT YOU NEED TO KNOW:

-Hemorrhagic fevers (HFs) are illnesses that are caused by several groups of viruses.
+HFs are illnesses that are caused by groups of viruses.
 HFs are also called viral hemorrhagic fevers.
 HFs include the Ebola and Marburg viruses, yellow fever, dengue hemorrhagic fever, and Crimean-Congo hemorrhagic fever.
 The viruses are commonly found in rats, mice, and other field rodents.
-The viruses can also be found in carriers, such as mosquitoes and ticks.
+The viruses can also be found in carriers such as mosquitoes and ticks.
 The viruses leading to HFs can be found anywhere in the world where these animals and carriers live.
 HFs may cause mild illness, but they may also cause life-threatening illness.

 - You feel dizzy and weak, or you have fainted.

 - You have a fever that is not getting better or gets higher, and shaking chills.

 - You have blisters or yellow or white spots in your throat.

 - You have new or increased abdominal pain, vomiting, or diarrhea.

 - You have questions or concerns about your condition or care.